centreon/centreon-documentation/versioned_docs/version-21.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 systemctl start mysql
 ```

-Then generate the SSH keys
+Then switch to the `bash` environment of `mysql` and generate the SSH keys:

 ```bash
 su - mysql